On the Nonasymptotic Bounds of Joint Source-Channel Coding with Hierarchical Sources: Problem Formulation and Important Notations

-The main goal of this paper is to characterize the achievable and converse bounds for the JSCC problem corresponding to the tuple $(\mathsf{D}_s,\mathsf{D}_x,\epsilon)$ for the given source and channel distributions.
-Specifically, upper and lower bounds on $\epsilon$ are established with respect to the distortion constraints $(\mathsf{D}_s,\mathsf{D}_x)$ for the given source distribution $P_{SX}$ and the channel transfer probability $P_{Z|Y}$.
+The main goal of this paper is to characterize the achievability and the converse bounds for the JSCC corresponding to the tuple $(\mathsf{D}_s,\mathsf{D}_x,\epsilon)$ for the given source distribution $P_{SX}$ and channel distributions $P_{Z|Y}$. }